orblancog/DAFNETB/README.md

 oblancog 2018/NOV/02 Adding BPM apertures and limits on gradients

-oblancog 2018/NOV/06 Addign all apertures, changing name to DAFNE_TF and adding README info
+oblancog 2018/NOV/06 Adding all apertures, changing name to DAFNE_TF and adding README info

+oblancog 2018/NOV/18 Survey OK when using files from Catia Milardi "Siddarta Jan09"